cicada1992/react-csv-uploader/README.md

 # react-csv-uploader
-This is react-csv-uploader by dropping and opening file loader
+This is react-csv-uploader by dropping and opening file loader.

 ## Getting Started
 ```